Bruce Anstey: 2005

-Again Anstey was entered in five races at the 2005 Isle of Man TT, producing mixed results.
+Anstey once again was entered in five races at the 2005 Isle of Man TT, producing mixed results.
 Problems with his TAS Suzuki GSX-R1000 Superbike saw him retire in both races in which the machine featured.
 On the plus side Anstey took victory in the Superstock TT.
 Following this he took 4th place in the opening Supersport race but retired in the following one.
 Anstey's week ended with his retirement in Friday's Senior.